HMCL-UNIST/MAS-Distributed-Ctrl-Est-Synthesis/README.md

 </p>

+## Paper
+Under review, will be updated later.

 ## Overview
 The project focuses on Multi-Agent Systems (MAS) and aims to provide a comprehensive framework for the synthesis of distributed control and estimation.